 As always when choosing gifts, make sure it’s returnable in case it doesn’t quite fit the bill.
 Hikers can be rather particular, especially those of us with a lot of experience since we already have a setup we know and love.
 If you can learn about their hiking preferences – fast or slow, short or long, light or well-equipped, desert or mountains – you’ll have an easier time choosing the perfect hiking gift from this list.

 These cheaper hiking gift ideas make perfect stocking stuffers or small standalone gifts.
 You could also combine a few into a clever day hiking gift basket.

 Drinking from streams and other natural sources can lighten a day hiker’s load and offer emergency options in case water runs low.
 These water treatment tablets weigh almost nothing and make natural water safe to drink.
 Nothing shows you care like a gift that says “I don’t want you to get explosive diarrhea.”

-It’s hard to go wrong with wool socks in general, but for the perfect gift try to consider your hiker’s shoe preferences.
+It’s hard to go wrong with lightweight merino wool socks in general, but for the perfect gift try to consider your hiker’s shoe preferences.
 Folks who hike in trail running shoes often prefer low-cut and lightly cushioned socks, while boot enthusiasts tend toward taller and more cushioned options.